Every employer wants people who can think critically. Thinking critically is the heart of philosophy.Request Information

 Become more sensitive to moral, social, and aesthetic issues

-A minor in philosophy is also offered.
+A minor in philosophy is also available.

 Philosophy, in tandem with a major in another field, will serve you well as career advancement comes to require finely-honed critical thinking and analytical skills.
 A major in philosophy serves as perhaps the best path to law school; philosophy also is excellent preparation for numerous graduate programs in management and administration, as well as the graduate study of philosophy itself.